 Since moving to Nashville, Scott has had the opportunity to perform on stage with many legends in the music industry including: Michael McDonald (Doobie Brothers), Steve Winwood, David Pack (Ambrosia), Rusty Young (Poco), James Burton (guitarist, Elvis Presley), Peter Rivera (Rare Earth), Jerry Corbetta (Sugarloaf), Mike Pinera (Blues Image, Iron Butterfly and Alice Cooper) and many others.

-Scott still enjoys standing up with a line of acoustic guitars, all in various tunings, and performing trio versions of his original music and singing songs by other artists that have helped to shape his own unique style.
+Scott still enjoys standing up with a line of acoustic guitars, all in various tunings, and performing his original music as well as singing songs by other artists that have helped to shape his own unique style.